mozaik-association/mozaik/docs/5Marketing-emails.md

 In the mailing configurations, it is possible to select the "recurrent sending" option by selecting the date of the next mailing and the time interval between mailings.

 !!! abstract "The goal of recurrent mailing"

     This functionality allows you to send automatically an email evey X hour/day/week/month/year.

-    IL MANQUE DES MOTS AU DEBUT DE TA PROCHAINE PHRASE.
-IL FAUT PRECISER ICI QUE LES MAILS NE SONT ENVOYES QU'UNE SEULE FOIS A CHAQUE CONTACT ET QUE L'IDEE EST DONC D'INCLURE LES PROCHAINS QUI CORRESPONDENT A CES CRITERES DANS LE FUTUR.
-ODOO VERIFIE S'IL Y A DES NOUVELLES PERSONNES QUI CORRESPONDENT AU DOMAINE LORS DE CHAQUE ENVOI.
+    Recurring emails are sent only once to each contact on a distribution or mailing list.
+The idea of this feature is to send a communication only to new people who meet the rules of a distribution list.

-    added to the distribution list module, the email marketing module allows you to send a recurring email to a specific distribution list that is constantly updated thanks to the dynamic filters.
+    The email marketing module, added to the distribution list module, allows you to send a recurring email to a specific distribution list that is constantly updated thanks to the dynamic filters.
-    !!!example
+    !!!example "Examples"

-    METTRE UN MEILLEUR EXEMPLE SUR LES ADHESIONS PAR EXEMPLE (TOUS CEUX QUI ONT PAYE LEUR ADHESION DANS LES DERNIERES HEURES POUR LES REMERCIER.
-ET DEUXIEME EXEMPLE: TOUS CEUX QUI ONT PLUS DE 30 ANS ET QUI ONT SIGNE UNE PETITION DANS LES 24 DERNIERES HEURES)

-        I want to send automatically an email to all the people who participated in an event in the last three days.
+        I want to automatically send an email to all the people who paid their membership in the last 6 hours to thank them.

-        To do this you will have to create a distribution list that includes, thanks to the filters, the people who participated in an event in the last three days.
+        To do this you will have to create a distribution list that includes, thanks to the filters, the people who paid their membership in the last 24 hours.
 The filters being dynamic, the distribution list will be constantly updated.
+Once the list is created, in the mailing configuration you will have to select a recurrent mailing every 6 hours.
+Every 6 hours only new people who have paid their membership will receive the email.

+        I want to automatically send an email to all people who have signed a petition in the last 24 hours and are over 30 years old.

-Once the list is created, in the mailing configuration you will have to select a recurrent mailing every 3 days.
-Every 3 days only new people who have participated in an event will receive the email.
+        To do this you will have to create a distribution list that includes, thanks to the filters, the people who have signed a petiton in the last 24 hours.
+The filters being dynamic, the distribution list will be constantly updated.
+Once the list is created, in the mailing configuration you will have to select a recurrent mailing every 24 hours.
+Every 24 hours only new people who have signed a petition will receive the email.

 <figure markdown>
 ![screenshot 20](img/screen20.png)